Part of the Schneider Saddlery Equine Network — Shop sstack.com

 💡

 Pasture costs are not included (not purchased feed).
 Actual prices vary by dealer, quantity, and hay quality.
-Buying feed and supplements from Schneiders can reduce costs significantly.
+Schneiders does not sell commercial feed or hay — but stocking up on supplements, hay nets, and feeders at Schneiders can keep your total feed spend in check.

 📋